maryamsh62/Python-Portfolio-Project---Udacity-DAND-DataVisualization-Ford-GoBike/readme.md

 ## Dataset
-The dataset, 2017-fordgobike-tripdata.csv, is downloaded from Ford GoBike and licensed by Ford GoBike.
-This dataset includes 519,700 trips with 15 features such as locations, time, and user attributes.
-There are start and end stations.
-I noticed that most trips happen on the same stations, so I subset the dataset by choosing the top 8 trip start stations with the most trips.
-Also, the program launched on June 28th, 2017, so I remove June's data because of the lack of insufficient data.
-Thus, the following analysis is performed by this subsetted dataset.
+The dataset, **2017-fordgobike-tripdata.csv**, was downloaded from Ford GoBike and is licensed by Ford GoBike.
+It contains **519,700** trip records with **15 features**, including trip times, station locations, and rider attributes.
+Each trip has both a start and an end station.
+During exploration, I noticed that a large portion of trips originated from a small set of popular stations.
+To focus the analysis and reduce noise, I filtered the data to include only the **top 8 start stations** with the highest trip counts.
+In addition, the Ford GoBike program officially launched on **June 28, 2017**, so the data for June represents only a partial month.
+To avoid bias from this incomplete period, I excluded June trips from the analysis.
+Therefore, all subsequent analysis is based on this **subsetted dataset** (top 8 start stations, July–December 2017).

 ## Summary of Findings
+**Univariate Exploration:**
-1. Univariate exploration: the number of trips gradually decreases when the weather becomes colder.
-During the day, there are more trips in the morning and afternoon than the night.
-Also, there are more trips during the weekdays and fewer trips during the weekends.
-It makes sense that there are more subscribers than customers [pricing](https://www.fordgobike.com/pricing).
+The number of trips shows a gradual decline as the weather becomes colder.
+Within a typical day, trip counts peak during the morning and late afternoon commute hours and drop at night.
+Ridership is also higher on weekdays than on weekends, which is consistent with work-related usage.
+As expected, there are more trips by subscribers than by casual customers, given the pricing structure of the system.

-For the gender groups, the number of trips in male riders is three times more than the number of female trips.
-It needs to be investigated more.
-Most riders are 30 to 40 years old, and the duration of trips is around 650 seconds.
+In terms of rider demographics, male riders take roughly three times as many trips as female riders, which is a noticeable imbalance and worth further investigation.
+Most riders fall in the 30–40 year age range, and the typical trip duration is around 650 seconds (about 11 minutes).

-2. Bivariate exploration: there is a slightly negative correlation between age and duration of trips.
-After separation, the top 8 stations, half of the stations have the most trips in the morning, and another half of stations have the most trips in the afternoon.
-Weekdays have the most trips than weekends.
-In each month, besides July (the program just launched), the number of trips gradually increases from August to October, and it decreases in the winter (November and December).
-Biking is definitely correlated with the weather.
-It needs more weather forecast data to support the assumption.
-3. Multivariate exploration: separating user types, customers, and subscribers, gives more insights.
-Customers like to bike during the weekend and in the summer.
-Also, the number of trips increases in the tourist attractions like ferry building and Embarcadero.
-On the other hand, the subscribers' trips increase during the weekdays, and after launching, the number of trips gradually increases and decreases when the weather becomes colder.
-Moreover, customers ride longer than subscribers.
-Both of them have the most extended trips at night and in December.
-I  guess because of the holiday seasons, but not sure why night trips are longer.
-I still need more data to prove my point.
+**Bivariate Exploration:**
+The relationship between rider age and trip duration shows a **slightly negative correlation** — as age increases, trip duration tends to decrease, but the effect is small.

+After focusing on the top 8 start stations, an interesting temporal pattern appears: **about half of these stations peak in the morning** (likely commute-oriented trips), while **the other half peak in the afternoon**, which may reflect return commutes or leisure rides.

+As seen in the univariate analysis, **weekdays consistently have more trips than weekends**, reinforcing the idea that much of the system’s usage is work-related.

+Looking at trips over time, and excluding July (when the system had just launched), **trip counts increase from August through October**, then **decline in November and December**, which coincides with colder weather.
+This suggests that **bikeshare usage is weather-dependent**, but to confirm this hypothesis, external weather data (e.g., temperature, precipitation, wind) would be needed to formally test the relationship.

+**Multivariate Exploration:**
+When trips are broken down by **user type (customer vs. subscriber)**, clearer behavioral patterns emerge. **Customers** (casual riders) tend to ride more on **weekends** and during the summer months, and their trips are more common around **tourist-heavy areas** such as the Ferry Building and the Embarcadero.

+**Subscribers**, in contrast, show a strong **weekday** pattern consistent with commuting.
+Their trip counts increase steadily after the system launch and then decline as the weather gets colder, matching the seasonal trend seen earlier.

+In terms of trip length, **customers generally ride longer than subscribers**, which aligns with recreation/leisure use versus routine commuting.
+Interestingly, both groups show **longer trip durations at night and in December**.
+This could be related to the holiday season (more leisure riding, fewer time constraints), but the nighttime pattern in particular would need additional data (e.g., weather, event schedules, or weekend/weekday split at night) to confirm the cause.

 ## Key Insights for Presentation
-Most trips are located in San Francisco and connect to public transportations, including Caltrain, Bart, and Ferry.
-User types play a crucial factor in the number of trips in each location and time group.
-For customers, there are more trips on the weekends and in August.
-They also have more extended trips.
-On the other hand, there are more trips during the weekends for subscribers, and climate change influences the number of trips.
-Thus, collecting more information individually from these two user types is essential for future analysis.
+Most trips are concentrated in **San Francisco** and are well integrated with **public transit hubs** such as Caltrain, BART, and the Ferry terminals.
+This suggests that the bikeshare system is being used as a **first-/last-mile connector.**

+**User type** is a key factor in explaining when and where trips occur. **Customers** ride more on **weekends** and in **August*8, and their trips tend to be **longer**, consistent with leisure or tourist behavior. **Subscribers**, on the other hand, ride more on **weekdays**, showing a commute-oriented pattern, and their trip counts decline as the weather becomes colder (i.e., they are sensitive to seasonal/climatic conditions rather than “climate change”).

+Because these two groups behave differently across **time, location, and trip duration**, future analyses should model **customers and subscribers separately** and, if possible, enrich the dataset with external variables (e.g., weather, events, transit schedules) to improve explanations and predictions.

 ## Review
 * [Udacity Review 1](https://github.com/jemc36/Udacity-DAND-DataVisualization-Ford-GoBike/blob/master/Udacity%20Reviews%201.pdf)